South African Social Security Agency: Types of grants

 The social assistance disbursed by SASSA takes the form of various grants; most of them are means-tested and paid in cash on a monthly basis.
 These are the Child Support Grant, the Care Dependency Grant, the Foster Child Grant, the Disability Grant, the Grant-in-Aid, the Older Person's Grant (an old-age pension), and the War Veteran's Grant.
 A special case is the three-month Social Relief of Distress Grant, which provides immediate temporary assistance in the form of vouchers, food parcels, or cash.
-The temporary Covid-19 Social Relief of Distress grant was introduced in May 2020 during the Covid-19 pandemic; in October 2022, Enoch Godongwana, the Minister of Finance, announced that it would be extended to remain in place until March 2024.
+The temporary COVID-19 Social Relief of Distress grant was introduced in May 2020 during the COVID-19 pandemic; in October 2022, Enoch Godongwana, the Minister of Finance, announced that it would be extended to remain in place until March 2024.

 In 2015, of the R155.3 billion given in social welfare, R53.5 billion went to pensioners, R47.8 billion to Child Support Grants, R20.2 billion to Disability Grants, and R8.5 billion for other grants, with the remainder spent on management and administration.

-SASSA announced that All Grants would be increased from 1 April 2023.
+SASSA announced that all grants would be increased from 1 April 2023.
 The Older Persons Grant will be increased to R2080 (for recipients between 60 and 74) and R2100 (for recipients over 75 years old).

 Recipients of the Disability Grant and the Care Dependency Grant will be increased to R2080, while the Child Support Grant will be increased to R500 (with the top-up increasing to R250).

 The Foster Child grant will increase to R1120, with the War Veteran grant increasing to R2100 and lastly, the Grant-In-Aid increasing to R500.

-Further increases will be effected from 1 October 2024.
+Further SASSA Grants Payment has been increased from 1 October 2023.

 The SRD Grant remains at R350 and is being extended until 31 March 2024.

+SASSA R350 grant is designed to help unemployed South African between the age of 18–59 years with no source of income.

+SASSA aims to eliminate long queues at its local offices across the country, so that beneficiaries can check payment dates and application status online, SASSA ensures smooth experience when applying for their Social Grants.